How to Choose a Pediatrician

 Does the potential care provider have children?
 Is this something that is important to you?
 Before you even make a phone call to an office, check out the practice's website and you can usually find biographies of the team.

 What is the doctor's experience with your feeding choices (i.e. Breastfeeding, bottle feeding, donor breastmilk, etc.).
 As moms who have breastfed, we have found it nice to have someone, either a doctor or an NP, who has personal experience with breastfeeding and can give you professional as well as real life advice.
-You can also have someone like us on speed dial for any breastfeeding concerns, questions, or issues and we will be at your house within 24-48 hours for a lactation visit.
+You can also have someone like us on speed dial for any breastfeeding concerns, questions, or issues and we will be at your house within 24-48 hours for a lactation consult.

 What are their views on important parenting points such as, feeding choice, sleep advice, screen time, potty training, school/classroom related issues?
 You want to find someone that is either open-minded or whose views are in line with the type of parents you plan to be.